 1. Nerf Rival Kronos XVIII-500

-The Nerf Rival Kronos XVIII-500 is one of my all-time favorite Rival blasters, because it’s compact, it looks fantastic, it’s easy to load, prime and fire, and it performs extremely well.
+The Nerf Rival Kronos XVIII-500 is one of my all-time favorite Rival blasters, because it’s compact, it looks fantastic, it’s easy to load, prime and fire, and it performs exceptionally well.

-The Nerf Rival series of blasters has been quite revolutionary since 2015, with a brand new type of ammunition (High-Impact Rounds) and incredible performance.
-Many Rival blasters have been produced since 2015 and most of them have proven to be very popular.
+The Nerf Rival series of blasters has been quite revolutionary since 2015, with a new type of ammunition (High-Impact Rounds) and incredible performance.
+Many Rival blasters have been produced since 2015, and most of them have proven very popular.

 |Nerf Rival Kronos XVIII-500|